andry-tino/t-jesonmor/board-initial.md

 }
 ```

 Objects are created as functions. `jm.Board` instructs Javascript to create a variable called `Board` inside the `jm` namespace.
 The variable is initialized to a function which accepts one parameter.
+Everything inside this function will be part of the `Board` _module_, and we will use this word to refer to this part of the code from now on.

 It is important to understand this logical step.
 To create an object we must: